 Inpatient and outpatient care is one of the most important areas of healthcare.
 In Germany, over 1.5 million people work in this field – considerably more than in the automotive industry.

-The current focal points of the work include ward organisation, health and safety of trainees and digitalisation in the area of care.
-These topics are covered mainly by the New Quality of Work Initiative (INQA) – particularly by the "Healthy Care" network (Offensive Gesund Pflegen) – and in transfer projects and regional events.
+These topics are covered in research projects as well as within the New Quality of Work Initiative (INQA) – particularly by the "Healthy Care" network (Offensive Gesund Pflegen) – as well as by transfer projects and regional events.